michael105/rinit/README.md

 the reboot/halt executed.

-The scripts 1,2,3 and the init scripts I'm using, are working, but subject to change.
+The init scripts I'm using, are working, but subject to change.
 I'm using a stripped down sh interpreter of busybox.

 However, the forks for every executed program on boot seem to have their price.
 Albite bootup time is below 1 second.
 (Notebook Amd Turion 2GHz, built 2005)

-I guess I'm going to integrate the minicore tools into the start scripts, and rewrite 1 and 2 as C programs.

 The bootscripts aren't tidied, there are some instructions left, I fiddled around with syncronization.
 Showed up, no sync is needed.
-To be more exact, even stage 2 is not really needed.
+To be more exact, even stage 2 is not really needed, it is yet mainly there to keep a login at tty1 open.
 I leave this as it is for now.
-And upload this into the branch devel of minilib, since it is in development.